klavinslab/aquaverse/docs/protocol_developer/operation.md

 ```

 Here, we know we want the protocol to always use the specified primer (a contrived example), so it is hard coded.
-But which item is used is determined by `op.add_input`.
+Which item is used is determined by `op.add_input`.
 The chosen item is the return value and should be checked for non-`nil`, meaning the method found an item.